Malaysia women's national football team: 2000s

-In 2005, the team was one of seven that included Brunei, Thailand, Indonesia, Timor-Leste, Cambodia, Laos, Vietnam, Myanmar and Singapore, that were expected to field a women's football team to compete at that year's SEA Games in the Philippines.
+In 2005, the team was one of eight that included the Philippines, Thailand, Indonesia, Laos, Vietnam, Myanmar and Singapore, that were expected to field a women's football team to compete at the SEA Games in the Philippines.
+However, Olympic Council of Malaysia decided not to sent the team to the competition after they suffered their heaviest defeat in history, a 16–0 lost at home to Myanmar in a friendly.